-The collection of a variety of long-term datasets is an important part of the Field Station’s research programs.
-These datasets include weather records, species lists for the Field Station area, and vegetation surveys from the Cedarburg Bog (see below).
+The collection of long-term datasets is an important part of the Saukville Field Station’s research programs.
+These datasets include weather records, species lists for the Saukville Field Station area, and vegetation surveys from the Cedarburg Bog.
 Phenological records include observations on leaf-out and flowering of standard genotypes of 6 species in a phenological garden, and 25 naturally occurring species at the Station.
 We are also part of international Phenocam network.
-A geographic information system (GIS) map with many base layers for the Field Station is available.
+A geographic information system (GIS) map with many base layers for the Saukville Field Station is available.

 We also collect long-term data from the Neda Mine Bat Hibernaculum.
 We have monitored bat activity at the hibernaculum continuously from 2001- 2018 using an infra-red photo beam-break detection system.
 Temperatures inside and outside of the mine have been continuously monitored since 1996 using battery-powered HOBO dataloggers, and airflow into the mine has been monitored since 2001.

 Species lists for vascular plants, birds, mammals, and amphibians and reptiles can be downloaded here.
-Lists of bryophytes, lichens, fungi, and selected taxa of invertebrates are also available: Contact the Field Station for information.
+Lists of bryophytes, lichens, fungi, and selected taxa of invertebrates are also available by contacting the Saukville Field Station.

 Cedarburg Bog Vegetation Data